pookdeveloper/SOAP-wsse-header-generator-javascript/README.md

-# wsse-header-generator-javascript (WSDL header generator javascript)
+# SOAP-wsse-header-generator-javascript (WSDL header generator javascript)
 # NONCE, CREATED and passwordDigest

-Utility to add header to wsdl services
+Utility to add header to wsdl services (SOAP Services)

 The result of the variables are :